Schiacciata

 - Adjust the salt according to the salt content of the preserves.

-Enjoy your meal, and may each proofing be an invitation to experiment with care and passion.
+Enjoy your homemade schiacciata, where each proofing is an invitation to experiment with care and passion.

 How much of a capolavoro is this?